jar-b/awsipranges/README.md

 ## CLI

-Originally this was only going to be a library, but a basic main function was helpful for testing and morphed into a simple CLI.
+Originally this was only going to be a library, but a basic main function was helpful for testing and became a simple CLI.

 ### Installation